UC Master Gardeners of Sacramento County

 Water-efficient plants

-• A seven-page document, the WEL garden plant list (PDF 106kb), lists the plants growing in the Water-Efficient Landscape demonstration garden areas at the Fair Oaks Horticulture Center.
+• WEL garden plant list (PDF 106kb) - Sacramento Master Gardeners list the plants growing in the Water-Efficient Landscape demonstration garden areas at the Fair Oaks Horticulture Center.

-• This is a list of the California native plants (PDF 120kb) growing in the Water-Efficient Landscape at the Fair Oaks Horticulture Center.
-With minimal supplemental water these plants can be kept attractive all year.
+• California native plants (PDF 120kb) - List of plants growing in the Water-Efficient Landscape at the Fair Oaks Horticulture Center.

-• The Arboretum All-Stars are 100 easy to grow, water-efficient plants selected by the UC Davis Arboretum horticultural staff and tested in our region.
+• Arboretum All-Stars - 100 easy to grow, water-efficient plants selected and tested by the UC Davis Arboretum horticultural staff for our region.

-• UC Davis horticulturists have been evaluating landscape plants with the potential to be good performers in low-water use gardens since 2005.
-See the results of these landscape plant irrigation field trials.
+• UC Landscape Plant Irrigation - includes results of field trials by UC Davis horticulturists to evaluate landscape plants with the potential to be good performers in low-water use gardens

 Vegetable gardens